mattbanks/jQuery.equalHeights/README.md

 ### Caveats

-If using @font-face or Google Web Fonts, you may need to wrap the function call in a `setTimeout` for 100ms-200ms (`jQuery.height()` needs to fire after the font is rendered to properly calculate the height).
+If using @font-face or Google Web Fonts, you may need to wrap the function call in a `setTimeout` for 100ms-200ms or call it on `window` `load` (`jQuery.height()` needs to fire after the font is rendered to properly calculate the height).
+Otherwise even the `wait` option could fail here as the element might be rendered and have layout before the fonts are loaded and applied.

 ## Requirements/Browsers